Fermi scale from quantum gravity scaling solution: Conclusions

 \section{Conclusions}

 This work investigates the question if the ratio of Fermi scale over Planck mass $\varphi_0/M_p$ can be predicted by quantum gravity.
 Our basic assumption is the existence of an ultraviolet complete quantum field theory for the metric and particle fields, being realized by an ultraviolet fixed point for the renormalisation flow of couplings.
 We focus on a setting where the largest intrinsic mass scale characterizing the flow away from the ultraviolet fixed point is much smaller than the Fermi scale.
+In this case the observed couplings of the standard model are given by the scaling solution of the functional flow equation.

 Our main result states that in this case the ratio $\varphi_0/M_p$ can be predicted.
 There is no free parameter that can be adjusted in order to obtain an arbitrary value of $\varphi_0/M_p$.
 The predicted value depends, however, on the details of the short distance physics for momenta around and above the Planck scale.
 For a given short distance model the Fermi scale is predicted - this is "predictivity in principle".
 "Predictivity in practice" needs the selection of the model and the computational capacity to extract the predicted value of $\varphi_0/M_p$.
 In other words, the proposal of a given short distance model can be falsified if the predicted value of $\varphi_0/M_p$ does not coincide with observation.
 The predictivity is lost if the largest intrinsic mass scale is above the Fermi scale.
 In this case the Fermi scale becomes a relevant parameter of the renormalization flow whose value can be chosen freely.
 The discussion of this paper can therefore also be seen as a test if fundamental scale invariance or a largest intrinsic mass scale below the Fermi scale are viable concepts.
 So far our answer is positive.